Hyperbolic and cubical rigidities of Thompson's group V: Hyperbolic rigidity

 Finally, Fix two elements $a,b \in V$.
 Let $h \in V$ and $I \subset (0,1)$ be the element of $V$ and the dyadic interval given by Lemma \ref{lem:simult}, and let $h_1, \ldots, h_8 \in V$ be the elements given by Lemma \ref{lem:bigF} for $I$ and $\epsilon=1/8$.
 Set $F= \langle h_1 \rangle \cdots \langle h_8 \rangle$.
 Given a reducible element $k \in V$ of thickness at least $1/8$, we deduce from Lemma \ref{lem:bigF} there exists some $f \in F$ such that the support of $fkf^{-1}$ is included into $I$.
 It follows from Lemma \ref{lem:simult} that $fkf^{-1}h$, $fkf^{-1}ha$ and $fkf^{-1}hb$ are all reducible elements.
 This proves the third item of Theorem \ref{thm:maincriterion}.

-Therefore, Theorem \ref{thm:maincriterion} applies, proving that that any isometric action of $V$ on a hyperbolic space fixes a point at infinity, or stabilises a pair of points at infinity, or has a bounded orbit.
-Notice that, because $V$ is simple, it does not contain any subgroup of index two, so if it acts on a hyperbolic space by stabilising a pair of points at infinity, it necessarily fixes these two points.
-This concludes the proof of our theorem. \end{proof}
+Therefore, Theorem \ref{thm:maincriterion} applies, proving that that any isometric action of $V$ on a hyperbolic space fixes a unique point at infinity, or stabilises a pair of points at infinity, or has a bounded orbit.
+It remains to show that $V$ cannot stabilise a pair of points at infinity, or equivalently: